-Pre-requisite: Students must have completed at
+Pre-requisite: Students must have completed at least two years of university study (minimum 10 full credits) prior to enrolment.

-least two years of university study (minimum 10 full credits) prior to
+NOTE: No more than two studies classes (one full credit) can be taken for credit towards the Contemporary Studies Programme.
+Students can enrol only once in CTMP 3410.03.

-NOTE: Normally two "Studies" classes at the 3000 level will be offered every year.
-No more than two such classes (one full credit) can be taken for credit towards the Contemporary Studies combined honours degree.
+CTMP 3411.03: Studies in Contemporary Science and Technology

-CTMP 3411.03: Studies in Contemporary Science and Technology Topics vary each year.
+Topics vary each year.
 Some of the topics are "Environmentalism", "Time" and "Feminism and Nature".

-Prerequisite: Students must complete at least two
+Format: Seminar Prerequisite: Students must complete at least two years of university study (minimum 10 full credits) prior to enrolment.

-years of university study (minimum 10 full credits) prior to enrolment.
+NOTE: No more than two studies classes (one full credit) can be taken for credit towards the Contemporary Studies Programme.
+Students can enrol only once in CTMP 3411.03.

-NOTE: Normally two "Studies" classes at the 3000 level will be offered every year.
-No more than two such classes (one full credit) can be taken for credit towards the Contemporary Studies combined honours degree.
+CTMP 3415.03: Studies in Contemporary Aesthetic and Critical Theories

-CTMP 3415.03: Studies in Contemporary Aesthetic and Critical Theories Topics vary each year.
-Some of the topics are "Contemporary Theory and Mass Media", "The Aesthetics of Death", "Feminism and Deconstruction" and "The Aesthetics of Nature".
+Topics vary each year.
+Some of the topics are "Contemporary Theory and Mass Media" and "The Aesthetics of Death".